-- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).
+Level 1 - quoted prices (unadjusted) in active markets for identical assets or liabilities;

+Level 2 - inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and c) Management of financial risks

+Level 3 - inputs for the asset or liability that are not based on observable market data (unobservable inputs).

 Investments in marketable securities are measured at fair value using Level 1 inputs.
-At December 31, 2024 and June 30, 2024, the Company had no financial assets measured and recognized on the consolidated statements of financial position at fair value belonging in Level 2 or Level 3 of the fair value hierarchy.
+At March 31, 2025 and June 30, 2024, the Company had no financial assets measured and recognized on the consolidated statements of financial position at fair value belonging in Level 2 or Level 3 of the fair value hierarchy.